Wedderburn Road Started out as Two Fields

 In the beginning, Wedderburn Road was not!
 And even when it did begin, it was called Barbers Hill rather than Wedderburn Road.

 The whole area was farmland until the beginning of the 1900s.
 Early maps show some field boundaries following the course of what would become Wedderburn Road.
 The 1744 Foley Estate Map also shows Bellars Lane running parallel to the track way connecting Guarlford and Barnets Green.
-This particular area stretched down to Guarlford, beginning at the pool near The Bluebell, while Barnards Green was called Merry Vale in 1744.
+This particular area stretched down to Guarlford, beginning at the pool near The Bluebell, while the area around the shops in Barnards Green was called Merry Vale in 1744.

 On the 1831 Foley Estate Map, the area of the future Wedderburn Road is shown as belonging to the “Moat Estate”.
 This is presumed to refer to Moat Farm in Sherrards Green.